Nightwatch (1994 film): Release

-The film was released on 25 February 1994.
+The film was released in Denmark on 25 February 1994.
 Nightwatch was a success in Denmark where it sold 465,529 tickets.
+It later screened at the Toronto International Film Festival on 11 September 1994 as part of the Midnight Madness series.

 The film was shown at the 1995 Fantafestival in Rome, Italy.
 The film was selected to be part of the 1994 Critic's Week at the Cannes Film Festival.

-A DVD of Nightwatch was released by Anchor Bay on 29 May 2001.
+A DVD of Nightwatch was released in North America by Anchor Bay on 29 May 2001.
 The disc contains an audio commentary by Ole Bornedal and a theatrical trailer for the film.
+On 22 July 2025, Arrow Films released a Blu-ray edition paired with the film's sequel, Nightwatch – Demons Are Forever (2023).

 Reception

-Ole Bornedal felt that Nightwatch was not "a great work of art, but it did help legitimate the idea that even European film art can make good use of generic stories."
-Nightwatch was included on a list of the top 100 Danish film as chosen by Kosmorama.
+Ole Bornedal felt that Nightwatch was not "a great work of art, but it did help legitimize the idea that even European film art can make good use of generic stories."
+Nightwatch was included on a list of the top 100 Danish films as chosen by Kosmorama.
 Rikke Louise Andersson won the award for Best Supporting Actress for her portrayal of Joyce in the film at the 1995 Bodil Awards.
 Variety gave the film a fairly favorable review, referring to it as a "slickly made but fairly conventional tale".